yamankatby/react-native-everywhere/posts/react-native-everywhere/desktop.md

 ---
-title: Windows and macOS
+title: Running React Native on Windows and macOS
+description: Getting started with React Native on Windows and macOS.
+label: Windows and macOS
+sidebar_index: 4
 ---

-# Windows and macOS
+# Running React Native on Windows and macOS